Hampshire Country School

-Hampshire Country School (HCS) is a private boarding school for gifted children in Rindge, New Hampshire, United States, started by Henry Curtis Patey and Adelaide Walker Patey in 1948.
+Hampshire Country School (HCS) is a private boarding school for Twice Exceptional children in Rindge, New Hampshire, United States, founded by Henry Curtis Patey and Adelaide Walker Patey in 1948.
 Formerly a co-educational school, it is now a boarding school for boys between 8 and 17 years who have difficulty in other settings.
-The majority of the students are enrolled in grades 6 through 9.
+The majority of the students are enrolled in grades 3 through 9.

 Description

 The campus includes modest buildings, three lakes, and part of the Wapack Range, a mountain ridge east of the center of campus.
 Daily life is structured, with after-school and weekend activities plus time for organized outdoor and indoor play.
 The school operates a small farm as part of the academic and residential program.
 The school also has a five-week summer program for boys between 8 and 14 years of age.

 Hampshire Country School is not a treatment facility and does not provide treatment for any condition.
 While in the first 30 years of the school, Hampshire Country School provided residential treatment for children managing various emotional and environmental stresses, the school has never served one type of child, or specialized in any one particular diagnosis.
-Many of the children accepted in the early years of HCS Dr. Patey described as "the very bright, emotionally sensitive or fragile type of child".
 More recent challenges managed by some of the HCS children in the 1980s and 1990s could be associated with Asperger syndrome, nonverbal learning disorder and attention deficit hyperactivity disorder.

-In May 2021 Beth Venable became the school's seventh Head of School, following founders Henry and Adelaide Patey (1948–1981), Peter Ray (1981–1996), William Dickerman (1996–2009), Bernd Föcking (2009–2020) and Elizabeth Bruno (2020-2021).

-In January 2020, Dickerman, affectionately known to the students as 'Doc', passed away at Meadows House, HCS.
+Henry Patey died in 1976, and Adelaide Patey continued as Director until her retirement in 1982 (at age 90).
+She was succeeded by Peter Ray, who had worked intermittently at the school from 1968 through the early 1970s.
+Mr. Ray returned in the late 1970s to be Assistant Director and, after Mrs. Patey’s retirement, Headmaster.
+In 1996, William Dickerman, a psychologist who had been on the faculty since 1971, became Headmaster.
+In January 2020, Dickerman, affectionately known to the students as 'Doc', died at Meadows House, HCS.
 He was 78.
+In 2009, Bernd Föcking, a former teacher and dorm parent became Headmaster.
+In 2019 the board changed the title of Headmaster to Head of School and Elizabeth Bruno became Principal before transitioning into the role of Head of School in 2020.
+In 2021 Beth Venable became the Head of School.
+In 2024, Chris Heys, former Head of the Academic Department and teacher was elected by the board as Hampshire Country School’s 8th Head of School.

 The school has entered into an agreement with the Northeast Wilderness Trust to protect the grounds in perpetuity.
 These grounds were originally a farm.
 The Wapack Trail runs along the Stony Top mountain ridge on one portion of the grounds.